alexdjulin/LiveLinkFace-CSV-Retarget-For-Motionbuilder/README.md

 ### Required fields
 + **MH Rig File [FBX]**: path to your Unreal MetaHuman skeleton.
 You can use the one from Ada in the rig folder, which I exported from the [MetaHuman project](https://www.unrealengine.com/marketplace/en-US/product/metahumans).
 + **Map File [t3D]**: path to your map file exported from unreal.
-You can use teh one from the map folder, which I exported from that same project.
+You can use the one from the map folder, which I exported from that same project.
 + **Animation(s) [CSV]**: path to an animation file created by Live Link Face.
 You can specify a directory with multiple files to run the batch on all of them
 ### Optional fields:
 + **Export Folder**: path to the folder where fbx animations should be exported.
 If not specified, takes will be saved in the Animation folder, in an Export subfolder.